Frequently Asked Questions (FAQ)

 Do you provide reference material to study for the exam?

 Yes.
 There is at least one course book, and links to even more Scrum resources and references.
-Plus often additional reference material handed out.

-No. While the CSPO course gives you valuable perspective, principles, practices, and certification, you'll likely to need to bring a broader array of product-management skills to get that role.
+No. While the CSPO course gives you valuable perspective, principles, practices, and certification, you'll likely need to bring a broader array of product-management skills to get that role.

 How do I renew my certifications?